 Connecting the Pendant

-Each pendant consists of a handheld pendant and a USB receiver.
-These items are paired based on their ID number, which can be found on a sticker on both devices.
+The Wireless pendent (7.) and Wireless pendent USB receiver (3.) in each kit are paired together based on their ID number.
+This number can be found on a sticker on both devices.
 The USB receiver must be plugged into the control in order for the pendant to work.
 If the pendant cannot find the receiver when it is powered on, then a "Lost Rf" message will be printed on the pendant screen.
 This can be caused by the receiver not being plugged in to the control, the control being turned off, or by the distance between the pendant and receiver being too great.

 Configuring the Pendant

 *Note: May have to update the Mach4 Software and MachMotion Plugin.

 To use the pendant with a MachMotion 2000 control, you'll first need to connect it to the Mach4 software.
 Open the Mach4 software, select "Service" (A.) -> "Maintenance" (B.) -> "Interface Config" (C.).